J-Bockhofer/csvenum/README.md

 But:

-Macros generate unnecessary overhead on every compilation in cases like this, where a lot of string parsing is necessary to generate the output.
+Macros generate unnecessary overhead on every compilation in cases, where the data-layout can be determined early on.

 Having your enum transpiled from a .csv further lends itself to the vast tooling around csv's for data manipulation.